 Colmer’s Hill is such an iconic local landmark, rising above Symondsbury, just west of Bridport, and I love to paint different versions, from representational to more abstract, graphic designs.

 When thinking of a project for ‘Identity’ for Lyme Regis ArtsFest 2016, I was surprised to discover that I had painted over 50 different versions of Colmer’s Hill, using a variety of media, including soft pastel, acrylic ink, watercolour, mixed media and oils.
-These ‘stamps’ give a snapshot of all my paintings to date.
+These ‘stamps’ give a snapshot of all my paintings to that date.

 I mounted prints of each of my 53 versions of Colmer’s Hill on 18mm thick mdf painted black – the size of the blocks are 10.5 x 7.5cm.
 The numbers on the ‘stamps’ represent the order in which they were painted.